yunwezhang/synthetic-data-generation/README.md

 # synthetic-data-generation

 This is the github repository for the manuscript.
-This repository also contains the result for the extra dataset analysis under the Supplementary folder.
+This repository also contains the result for the extra dataset analysis under the Supplementary folder (online material).